suoarski/Portfolio/README.md

 Hello and welcome to my github portfolio, where I will showcase various projects that I have been working on over the last few years.

-# Deep Learning Related Projects
+# Machine Learning Related Projects
 - [The Ico-Unet](https://github.com/suoarski/Portfolio/tree/main/TheIcoUnet)
 - [Tens Earth](https://github.com/suoarski/TensEarth)